Bryan West (journalist): Taylor Swift reporter for Gannett

 West was announced as Gannett's first ever dedicated Taylor Swift reporter on November 6, 2023, with Variety breaking the news.
 The two-month search for the role made headlines when it began publicly on September 12, followed by a similar request for a Beyoncé reporter.
 Applicants had included an established White House reporter as well as several fans of Swift.
 West had stated 13 reasons why he should be hired in his video application, including his journalism experience, the fact that he had already met Swift through his work on the opening night of the 2018 Reputation Stadium Tour, and that he was able to report without bias, listing "It's Nice to Have a Friend", "Stay Stay Stay," and "False God" as songs he disliked.
 He moved to Nashville for the job.

 West received criticism from fans of Swift and newspaper watchdogs; he had described himself in his Variety interview as "a fan of Taylor," leading journalists to question whether he would be unbiased in his reporting, while fans debated whether West was a big enough fan himself.
 Others suggested that a woman would have been better suited to the role.
-Lark-Marie Antón, the chief communications officer of Gannett, responded to the criticism in an email by stating that "Haters gonna hate," and that West's experience "made him the best candidate for this role."
+Lark-Marie Antón, the chief communications officer of Gannett, responded to the criticism in an email by stating that "Haters gonna hate" (a lyric from Swift's "Shake It Off") and that West's experience "made him the best candidate for this role."